About our Iris Flowers

 By mixing heights of German iris, you can absolutely create a garden filled exclusively with iris flowers.
 If you want to put your iris in multiple locations, you can place dwarf varieties in the front of beds or borders, and try tall bearded irises as accent plants.

-When to plant iris bulbs:
+When to plant iris rhizomes:

 When to transplant iris flowers: